 A standard landing page may convert at between 1-5%.
 A highly targeted and well-designed landing page can convert visitors at 20%, but only for free or super high-value offers.
-This means that, if you have 1,000 visitors per month, 200 of them should be taking some kind of action based on their visit to your site.
+This means that, if you have 1,000 visitors per month, 10-50 of them should be taking some kind of action based on their visit to your site.
 That could be joining your email list, giving you a call, or making a purchase.
 If it’s a free offer, 200 of those 1,000 should convert once optimized.

-This doesn’t always apply to home pages as they tend to be fairly broad in scope and visitors find your site from sometimes irrelevant places, but any landing pages you have for specific campaigns are ideally converting at at least 2% (although there is sometimes wide variance across industries).
+This doesn’t always apply to home pages as they tend to be fairly broad in scope and visitors find your site from sometimes irrelevant places, but any landing pages you have for specific campaigns are ideally converting at at least 2%..

 So Landing Page Optimization is the first step.
 You need to be split testing your landing pages to figure out which ones actually spur visitors to take action.
 Now keep in mind you need at least 100 visits to a web page to have enough statistical data to make a judgement.
 This will be important later.

 Understanding CPM & Conversions – Facebook & Adwords

 CPM is a marketing acronym that refers to cost per thousand impressions.
 It’s how much you pay to get your ad/message in front of 1,000 people.
 The average CPM for direct mail, for example is $57.
 So if you want to reach 10,000 people, you’ll be paying $570.
 If you’re interested, TV is about $18, newspaper $16, and radio $10.